markfussell/markfussell.github.com/source/_posts/2013-01-13-git-about-everything-annex.markdown

 All the commands expect to be run from the root of the git repository.
 The main working commands are:

-   * bin/deflatePaths.sh &mdash; Move the contents of files into the Annex and replace them with a stub/reference
+   * bin/deflatePaths.sh &mdash; Move the contents of files into the Annex and replace them with a hash stub/reference
-   * bin/inflatePaths.sh &mdash; Put the proper contents of the files into the filesystem based on their stub/reference
+   * bin/inflatePaths.sh &mdash; Put the proper contents of the files into the filesystem based on their hash stub/reference

 Because annexed repositories should always be fully deflated before committing, there is a command in the root of the directory to remind people of this:

    * deflateAll.sh &mdash; Visible reminder and simple equivalent to 'bin/deflatePaths.sh .'

-Basically these commands are all you need.
-To make it easier to see the Annex itself, there is an 'lsAnnex.sh'.
+These commands are all you need for annexing proper.
+To make it easier to see the Annex itself, there is also an 'lsAnnex.sh' script which is used below.

 ### Annex (S3) Layout

 The layout of the Annex within the S3 bucket is either:

-   * Flat in a single bucket+prefix
+   * Flat in a single bucket plus path prefix
    * Hierarchical based on some amount of leading hash digits

-The completely flat version is the simpler representation: there are no semantics to the hierarchy.
+The completely flat version is the simpler and truer representation.
-The hierarchy simply allows multiple threads to get listings of the contents in parallel.
+The hierarchy simply allows multiple threads to get listings of the annex files in parallel, which matters for performance when you have thousands of files within the annex.

 #### Annex listing